-This microservice example came not long after the launch of Uber, the ride-sharing service encountered growth hurdles related to its monolithic application structure.
-The platform struggled to efficiently develop and launch new features, fix bugs, and integrate their rapidly-growing, global operations.
-Moreover, the complexity of Uber’s monolithic application architecture required developers to have extensive experience working with the existing system – just to make minor updates and changes to the system.
+This microservice example came not long after the launch of Uber, when the ride-sharing service encountered growth hurdles related to its monolithic application structure.
+The platform struggled to develop and launch new features efficiently, fix bugs, and integrate its rapidly growing global operations.
+Moreover, the complexity of Uber’s monolithic application architecture requires developers to have extensive experience working with the existing system just to make minor updates and changes to the system.

 Here’s a diagram of Uber’s original monolith from Dzone:

 To overcome the challenges of its existing application structure, Uber decided to break the monolith into cloud-based microservices.
 Subsequently, developers built individual microservices for functions like passenger management, trip management, and more.
-Similarly to the Netflix example above, Uber connected its microservices via an API Gateway.
+Similar to the Netflix example above, Uber connected its microservices via an API gateway.

 Here’s a diagram of Uber’s microservices architecture from Dzone:

 However, there was a problem.
 Simply refactoring the monolith into microservices wasn’t the end of Uber’s journey.
-According to Uber’s site reliability engineer, Susan Fowler, the network of microservices needed a clear standardization strategy or it was in danger of “spiraling out of control.”
+According to Uber’s site reliability engineer, Susan Fowler, the network of microservices needed a clear standardization strategy, or it would be in danger of “spiraling out of control.”

 Here’s a diagram of Uber’s microservices architecture from 2019: